Camping coach: History

 Camping coaches were first introduced by the London and North Eastern Railway in 1933, when they positioned ten coaches in picturesque places around their network.

 The following year, two other railway companies followed suit: the London, Midland and Scottish Railway, with what it originally called "caravans", and the Great Western Railway which called them "camp coaches".
 In 1935 they were introduced on the Southern Railway.

 At the outset of the 1935 season there were 215 coaches at 162 sites through Great Britain.
 They proved popular and their numbers were steadily increased so that 1939 there were 439 coaches in use, more than half of which were situated on the London, Midland and Scottish Railway.

 During World War II the coaches were generally unavailable to the public after 1940 as they were used by various authorities as emergency accommodation.
-By the end of the war most of the coaches needed refurbishment before they could be put back into public use, only the Southern Railway made this effort.
+By the end of the war most of the coaches needed refurbishment before they could be put back into public use; only the Southern Railway made this effort.

-After the railways were nationalised a second generation of camping coaches were introduced from 1952 by British Railways, these vehicles were generally more up-to-date, spacious and better equipped.
-In the early 1960s the stock was enhanced by the conversion of some redundant Pullman coaches, the service peaked at 223 vehicles in 1962.
+After the railways were nationalised a second generation of camping coaches was introduced from 1952 by British Railways, these vehicles were generally more up-to-date, spacious and better equipped.
+In the early 1960s the stock was enhanced by the conversion of some redundant Pullman coaches, and the service peaked at 223 vehicles in 1962.

 The Beeching cuts brought an end to the service with a lot of smaller lines, where the coaches were often located, closing and coaches being scrapped.
 The last coaches available for public use were withdrawn at the end of the 1971 season.

 Some camping coaches were conversions of vehicles that were no longer fit for operation and these remained static, in some instances "grounded" with running gear removed or on sections of track that were not connected to an operational line.
 Others retained the ability to be relocated to address operational requirements, which was possible because of the simplicity of the camping-style accommodation and because the running gear could be adequately maintained.
 Rail vehicles used for accommodation purposes today are generally not maintained in this way and are no longer compliant with current rail technical and safety standards.
 They may be adapted to a stationary configuration with e.g. mains water, electricity and sewage connections to meet modern comfort expectations and such modification renders them unfit for movement by rail.